Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Hypercontractivity and logarithmic Sobolev inequalities

 where~$\Gamma$ is the \emph{carré du champ} (essentially the density) of the Dirichlet form~$\overline{\mathcal{E}}$; see~\cite{BarkyBook}.
 Nonlocal operators lack this property, which is a major differentiating factor between them and local operators. \end{Remark}

 Let now~$u$ be a solution to~\eqref{problem-L}.
 Recall that we may assume that~$u\ge0$, and we will do so in the sequel.
-Also, consider all the integrals to be over~$\RR^N$.
+Also, all the integrals are understood to be over~$\RR^N$.
 Differentiating~$\displaystyle\int u^{q(t)}(t)$, we formally obtain

 Using that~$u$ is a solution and the definition of entropy~\eqref{eq:entropy}, we can rewrite this identity as

 which is the starting point for the results that follow.
 To justify these computations, we need the next auxiliary results.
 The first two can be found in~\cite{DaviesBook}.
 We add here the proofs for completeness.